thiagocapuano/waves-documentation/en/blockchain/transaction-type-data-structure.md

 Over time, transaction data structures may change.
 We use versions to distinguish outdated data structures from the most recent ones.

-Currently, most of our transaction types have at least two versions of data structure: v2 and v1.
+Currently, most of our transaction types have at least two versions: v2 and v1.